The role of Soursop and its Powerful Anti-Cancer Compounds that Assists in Managing/Fighting Disease (Cancer/Diabetes)

 Pancreatic Cancer

 Cytotoxicity, tumorigenicity, metastatic and related properties of pancreatic cancer cells were evaluated against the effects of A. muricata extracts by Torres et al. (2012).
 The authors reported that A. muricata displayed cytotoxicity (Fig. 2) and induced pancreatic cell necrosis through the inhibition of cellular metabolism.
-The extract was also found to cause down-regulation of the expression in pancreatic cells of proteins associated with glycolysis and hypoxia such as HIF-1, NF-kB, HKII, GLUT1, GLUT4 and LDHA.
+The extract was also found to cause down-regulation of the expression in pancreatic cells of proteins associated with glycolysis and hypoxia such as HIF-1, NF-kB, HKII, GLUT1, GLUT4 and LDHA.
 Tumorigenic properties of pancreatic cancer cells were also inhibited by A. muricata extracts.
 Therefore, these results indicated that A. muricata extracts are capable of inhibiting multiple signaling pathways regulating metabolism, survival, cell cycle and metastasis of pancreatic cancer cells, thus, reducing their tumorigenicty and metastatic mechanisms.

-Our nursing and healthcare experts are ready and waiting to assist with any writing project you may have, from simple essay plans, through to full nursing dissertations.
+Our academic experts are ready and waiting to assist with any writing project you may have.
+From simple essay plans, through to full dissertations, you can guarantee we have a service perfectly matched to your needs.

-View our services
+View our academic writing services

 Rosdi et al. (2015) have likewise reported that A. muricata extracts promote anti-proliferative and anti-cancer activities in pancreatic cell lines.
 This study used leaf extracts to test the viability of Capan-1 pancreatic cell lines through an MTT assay.
 Results indicated that A. muricata extracts are able to generate mild cytotoxicity to cells in pancreatic cancer.
 Such anti-cancer activities have been attributed to the flavonoid content of A. muricata leaves.